 What one word best sums up summer fun?
 Water.
 I bet your favorite memories as a child involved getting wet, running through sprinklers on a sweltering afternoon, water fights in the backyard, wading at the beach, playing on the slip & slide, and skipping rocks across the river.
-Your kids will relish the same experiences if they share them with you.
+Your kids will relish the same experiences if they share them with you but first always remember to check for any water damage so you don’t have to waste any of it, this is a full site for you to prepare.

 The real secret to having fun with kids is to be easy going enough to enjoy their company.
 Be sure to appreciate the little things like their suggestions for other games, their planning other times for play and the compliments that are sure to follow!